 Food prices in the U.S. have climbed so dramatically in recent months, a stroll through the aisles of a typical supermarket is enough to kill your appetite.
 If that were the only place we spent our food dollars that would be one thing.
 But most families these days spend as much eating out as they do for food to prepare at home.

-It’s no secret that supermarkets and grocery stores purposely design their layouts to entice us to buy lots more than we’d planned to purchase when we walked through the door, but shoppers are not victims.
-It all boils down to the choices we make—not just for what we buy but when we buy it.
+It’s no secret that supermarkets and grocery stores purposely design their layouts to entice us to buy more than we’d planned to purchase when we walked through the door, but shoppers are not victims.
+It all boils down to our choices—not just for what we buy but when we buy it.

 You buy what you need now at the best price possible and enough to last until you go shopping again.

 Needs shoppers are frequent shoppers.
 They’re meal planners and make shopping lists.
 They keep their eyes open for sales, frequently opting for the best price rather than specific brands for the items they need.

 As a reserve shopper, you buy what’s on sale even if you don’t need it now so that you won’t have to pay full price for it when you do need it.